 To conduct the above works, I took the leadership of multiple large projects, and numerous groups of researchers and students.
-Over three years, I have led the “Dynamics of faults and earthquakes” team in Geoazur, a group of about 25 researchers, students, post-docs and technicians.
-I have also led two large, ANR scientific projects (QUAKonSCARPS, and CENTURISK) gathering several National laboratories.
+During three years, I have led the “Dynamics of faults and earthquakes” team in Geoazur, a group of about 25 researchers, students, post-docs and technicians.
+In last decade, I have also led two large, ANR scientific projects (QUAKonSCARPS, and CENTURISK, and currently FAULTS_R_GEMS) gathering several national and international laboratories.
 I am also a member of many local and national key scientific committees.
 Since 2016, I am Deputy Director of the GEOAZUR laboratory (about 170 persons).

 • IPGP, Paris, HDR, Mechanisms of continental rupture, 2002.

 • IPGP, Paris, PhD Thesis, Dynamics of extensional systems in Afar, 1993.

 • Observatoire de la Côte d’Azur, GEOAZUR, “Physicienne des Observatoires de classe exceptionnelle” since 2016.

 • Observatoire de la Côte d’Azur (OCA), GEOAZUR, Nice, “Physicienne des Observatoires, 1ère classe”, 2010-2016.